lukamiletic95/papers/Current solution.md

 **nisam siguran za ovo?**
 However, Tendermint consensus algorithm is also gossip-based.
 Every time a proposer wishes to propose a block, it sends a special type of message - *PROPOSAL MESSAGE* [1].
 That message contains a proposed block (which contains a batch of transactions), and is again gossiped to the peers of the round's selected proposer, and so forth.
 That may lead to some node receiving information about a transaction which it already received during the Mempool gossip phase, which is again a redundancy.

-From all of the above, it may be concluded that a current solution used in Tendermint produces a l
+From all of the above, it may be concluded that a current solution used in Tendermint produces a large overhead, and that there is space for improving it.

+> Simple improvement would be that, during the Mempool gossiping phase, a transaction *T* would not be broadca

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMDU3NTQ1MTMsMTU0NTM4MTkzN119
+eyJoaXN0b3J5IjpbNzk3ODU4OTkxLDE1NDUzODE5MzddfQ==
 -->